Gil Dor

 Gil Dor (גיל דור; born December 12, 1952) is an Israeli guitar player mostly known for his long-term collaboration as an accompanist, arranger, producer and co-composer with international concert and recording artist Achinoam Nini, also known as Noa.

 Early life and education

 Dor grew up in Holon.
 His parents were both amateur pianists, and favored his approach to music very early in life.
 After taking piano lessons with his brother Yuval (who played in Hakol Over Habibi), he started studying guitar at eleven years old, first as a self-taught musician, and later with the Israeli classical guitar master Menashe Bakish, with whom he studied for eight years.
+He served in the Central Command Band for his military service.

 When he finished his army service in 1974, he went to Boston with his wife Neta, and attended Berklee College of Music.
 In 1975, Dor moved to New York City where he studied at Queens College and worked until 1981.